Pamela Chesters CBE

 Graham is Head of Mid Corporate in the Midlands for Barclays.
 He began his career as an entrepreneur himself – successfully starting, building and then selling a corporate fitness company.
 He joined Barclays in 2007 running their Private Bank business across the Midlands.
 Graham has an MBA from Warwick Business School.
 Graham joined PRIME as he strongly believes in the power of a support network when people are setting up in business.
 He chairs the Income Generation and Fundraising Committee.

 Adam Sharples is a former civil servant and up to 2011 was the Director General in the Department for Work and Pensions responsible for employment policies and programmes.
 He now holds a number of non-executive and advisory positions including as Chairman of Ixion Holdings Ltd and Governor of Anglia Ruskin University.
-He joined the Board of Prime in November 2012 and takes a lead role on public policy issues aiming to raise the profile of employment issues facing older people.
+He joined The Board of Trustees in November 2012 and takes a lead role on public policy issues aiming to raise the profile of employment issues facing older people.